asphalt-framework/asphalt/README.rst

 `semantic versioning`_, allowing for safe upgrades.

 Asphalt uses the standard library `asyncio`_ module and requires Python 3.4 or later.

-The list of `available components`_ is on the Asphalt wiki.

 Project links